AMD XDNA

-XDNA is a neural processing unit (NPU) microarchitecture developed by AMD to accelerate on-device AI (artificial intelligence) and ML (machine learning) workloads.
-It is based on technology acquired from Xilinx as part of AMD’s strategic acquisition and forms the hardware foundation of AMD’s Ryzen AI branding.
-XDNA tightly integrates with AMD’s Zen CPU and RDNA GPU architectures, targeting diverse use cases ranging from ultrabooks to high-performance enterprise systems.
+XDNA is a microarchitecture for deep learning processor developed by AMD.
+It is designed to handle Machine learning (ML)-related tasks, such as artificial intelligence (AI) software.
+It is based on Xilinx technology, which AMD acquired in 2022.
+XDNA-based silicon designs are incorporated into the company's Ryzen AI-branded processors where it supplements the Zen CPU and RDNA GPU on the same chip.

 Architecture and features

 XDNA employs a spatial dataflow architecture, where AI Engine (AIE) tiles process data in parallel with minimal external memory access.
 This design leverages parallelism and data locality to optimize performance and power efficiency.
 Each AIE tile contains: